sablier-labs/docs/docs/reference/lockup/contracts/contract.SablierLockup.md

 For more information, see the documentation for {nativeToken}.
 Notes:

-- If `newNativeToken` is zero address, the function does not revert.
+- If `newNativeToken` is the zero address, the function does not revert.
 Requirements:
 - `msg.sender` must be the comptroller contract.
-- The current native token must be zero address.
+- The current native token must be the zero address.

 ```solidity
 function setNativeToken(address newNativeToken) external override onlyComptroller;